 Day 1: morning – feed the starter wth equal quantites of flour and water (I go for about 150g of each)

-Day 1: from mid-afternoon – mix up the main dough and leave until the following morning
+Day 1: from late-afternoon – mix up the main dough (step 1 of the recipe) and leave until the following morning.

-Day 2: from mid-morning – laminate the dough, allowing about an hour chilling between each turn
+Day 2: morning – laminate the dough (steps 3-8 of the recipe), allowing about an hour chilling between each turn.
+Rest the dough for a few hours before shaping.

-Day 2: late afternoon – shape the dough and leave to prove very slowly
+Day 2: late afternoon – shape the dough (steps 10-13 of the recipe) and leave to prove very slowly overnight.

 Recipe: sourdough croissants – makes about 14